Finance staff at all levels make sure that NHS money is properly controlled and wisely spent.

 - IT skills

 Finance trainees are encouraged to take further qualifications.
 They can become members of the Association of Accounting Technicians.
 Once qualified, finance staff can apply to become

-- chartered accountants with ICEAW (Institute of Chartered Accountants in England and Wales)
+- chartered accountants with ICAEW (Institute of Chartered Accountants in England and Wales)